-The use of the netCDF file format has also gained momentum within the meteorological and climatological communities.
-Today netCDF is a high-level layer built upon HDF5.
-Starting with HDF5 version 1.8.0 and netCDF version 4, HDF5 is able to manage netCDF files.
-There are also Java tools with netCDF which enable reading and writing of some kinds of HDF5 files.
-Since we recognize the benefits of being able to manage HDF5 files with netCDF (and vice versa), we require that any implementation of the information model specified in this document must use HDF5 version 1.8.0 or later.
-By organizing data in HDF5 in the straight-forward way specified in this document, the simplicity should facilitate for netCDF to manage such attributes and datasets.
+The use of the NetCDF file format has also gained momentum within the meteorological and climatological communities, yet it lags behind HDF5 as general-purpose format for spatially-distributed environmental data.
+Today NetCDF is a high-level layer built upon HDF5.
+Starting with HDF5 version 1.8.0 and NetCDF version 4, HDF5 is able to manage NetCDF files.
+There are also Java tools with NetCDF which enable reading and writing of some kinds of HDF5 files.
+Since we recognize the benefits of being able to manage HDF5 files with NetCDF (and vice versa), we require that any implementation of the information model specified in this document must use HDF5 version 1.8.0 or later.
+By organizing data in HDF5 in the straight-forward way specified in this document, the simplicity should facilitate for NetCDF to manage such attributes and datasets.

-7 Mandatory and prioritized optional metadata per product
+7 Mandatory metadata per product

 The purpose of this section is to clarify exactly which metadata attributes are mandatory for each type of product.
 So far, we have only mentioned that what and where Groups are mandatory, whereas how is optional/voluntary.
-Here, we are specific about which metadata must always be present for each kind of product.
+Here, we are specific about how which metadata must always be present for each kind of product.
 In order for this to be a reasonable level of ambition, only those metadata which are fundamentally necessary to be able to manage the product at all, ie. at a purely functional level, are mandatory.